Start here

 Tools

-Worksheets and calculators for small-team operations decisions.
+Worksheets and quick checks for small-team operations decisions.

 Bring this guide back to your real team